 Treatment will depend on the stage, or how far the cancer has spread.

 - Stage 0: Cancerous cells remain where they started, on the surface of the inner lining of the uterus.

-Treatment depends on the patient's age and general health, and the grade and stage of the tumor.
+Treatment depends on the age and general health of the woman with endometrial cancer, and the grade and stage of the tumor.

-Overall, the options include surgery, radiation therapy, chemotherapy, and hormone therapy.
+The options include surgery, radiation therapy, chemotherapy, and hormone therapy.

-Treatment for endometrial cancer is normally a hysterectomy, or the surgical removal of the uterus, together with the fallopian tubes and the ovaries.
-This normally involves a 2-day hospital stay, but resuming normal activities can take from 4 to 8 weeks.
+Surgical treatment for endometrial cancer normally takes the form of a hysterectomy, or the removal of the uterus together with the fallopian tubes and the ovaries.
+This normally involves a 2-night stay in a hospital, but resuming normal activities can take from 4 to 8 weeks.

 In external beam radiation (EBRT), a beam is directed at the pelvis and other areas with cancer.
 There may be up to five sessions each week for several weeks.
 A session lasts about 15 minutes.

 Brachytherapy, or internal radiation therapy, uses small devices filled with radiation, such as wires, a cylinder, or small seeds.
 These are placed inside the vagina for a few minutes and then removed.
 The patient then returns home.
 The therapy is repeated two or more times over several weeks.
 Removing the device removes the radiation from the body.

 Neo-adjuvant radiotherapy aims to shrink the tumor before surgery, making it easier to remove.

 Adjuvant radiotherapy can also be applied after surgery to eliminate any remaining cancer cells.